 After breakfast at the hotel, you will depart to Phnom Sampoeu to visit the Monument in memory of the victims of the Khmer Rouge.

-Next, you see the Phnom Banan Temple, a mid-11th century Angkorian-era mountaintop temple consisting of five prasats (towers) that was built by the Khmer ruler Udayadityavarman II.
+Next, you will see the Phnom Banan Temple, a mid-11th century Angkorian-era mountaintop temple consisting of five prasats (towers) that was built by the Khmer ruler Udayadityavarman II.
 You will also visit the Kamping Pouy Bassin, located in Ta Nget village between two mountains.

 You will also enjoy a ride on the Bamboo train, ancient transportation of the local people.